 Automatic traffic recorders (ATR) were installed on Yellow City Road and on Leedsville Road near the project driveways and on NY Route 343 west of the intersection with Sheffield Road from Wednesday, May 11, 2022 to Sunday, May 15, 2022 to collect volume and speed data near the proposed site.
 Data collected from the ATRs shows that Yellow City Road currently serves approximately 200 vehicles per day (vpd), Leedsville Road currently serves approximately 825 vpd, and NY Route 343 serves approximately 5,715 vpd.
-The data indicates that the 85th percentile speed1 on Yellow City Road is approximately 35-mph in both directions while the 85th percentile speed on Leedsville Road south of the existing "Kitchen Delivery Entrance" in order to measure vehicle speeds traveling around the horizontal curve.
-The data indicates that the 85th percentile speeds traveling around the horizontal curve.
-The data indicates that the 85th percentile speeds traveling around the horizontal curve.
-The data indicates that the 85th percentile speeds traveling around the horizontal curve.
-The data indicates that the 85th percentile speeds traveling around the horizontal curve.
+The data indicates that the 85th percentile speed1 on Yellow City Road is approximately 35-mph in both directions while the 85th percentile speed on Leedsville Road is approximately 40-both directions.
+It is noted that an additional ATR was installed on Yellow City Road south of the existing "Kitchen Delivery Entrance" in order to measure vehicle speeds traveling around the horizontal curve.
 The data indicates that the 85th percentile speed2 on Yellow City Road south of the "Kitchen Delivery Entrance" is approximately 30-mph in both directions